 PASO’s strategies were developed in close collaboration with Colombian workers and activists and have been endorsed by the largest Colombian labor federation CUT, major unions in Colombia and internationally, and prominent human rights and advocacy organizations.
 Read a letter from our some of our allies to Colombian president Juan Manuel Santos HERE.

-PASO International is a non-violent, non-partisan organization and will work only at the request of beneficiary parties.
+PASO International is a non-violent, non-partisan organization and work only at the request and ongoing approval of beneficiary organizations.